-The Innovation Board is the UNL Maker Club’s in-house Arduino-compatible development board.
-The board has full Arduino Shield compatibility with Arduino Uno, with a few small improvements, including breadboard power delivery, a smaller form-factor, Windows Update-downloadable drivers, no USB power limiting, and In-Circuit Debugging support (using an external debugger, such as an AVR Dragon).
+Innovation Board Tiny is a small, Arduino-compatible MCU platform that integrates the USB-to-serial converter on-board.
+This is a spin-off of the the Innovation Board — the UNL Maker Club’s in-house Arduino-compatible development board.
+This line of boards features Windows Update-downloadable drivers, no USB power limiting, and In-Circuit Debugging support (using an external debugger, such as an AVR Dragon).

-The board is available for purchase from the EE Shop, and comes in the Arduino kits we hand out in our Arduino workshops.
+The board is available for purchase by UNL students from the UNL EE Shop, and comes in the Arduino kits we hand out in our Arduino workshops.

 Plug the board into your computer using a USB micro B cable.
 On OS X, Linux, and FreeBSD, no drivers are needed.
 On Windows, you should be able to fetch the latest drivers from Windows Update automatically.
 If that process fails, you may download the drivers here:

 Once the drivers are installed, you may follow the Arduino step-by-step Getting Started guide (starting at step 5):

 Updating the USB-to-Serial firmware

 While the Innovation Board uses the standard Atmel ATMega328 as its main microcontroller, it uses a PIC16F1454 for USB-to-serial conversion duties.
 There is a USB HID bootloader that allows users to upgrade the USB-to-serial firmware, or to change it outright to something else — without requiring an external programmer.